 Supporting student diversity at CQUniversity

 CQUni is dedicated to creating a safe and supportive atmosphere for all students with a zero tolerance approach to bullying and discrimination.
-As part of this, we have implemented an Ally Program to promote acceptance and understanding for lesbian, gay, bisexual, transgender, intersex, and queer (LGBTIQ) students.
+As part of this, we have implemented an Ally Program to promote acceptance and understanding for lesbian, gay, bisexual, transgender, and intersex (LGBTI) students.
 The Ally program is for ALL students, whether you identify as lesbian, gay, bisexual, transgender or not.

 This is also the place where students who want to become trained as Allies can do so.

 We join many other universities around Australia in having an Ally Program and making CQUniversity a welcoming place for all.